Alberto-12/interactive-rating-component/README.md

 ### Continued development

-I'm looking forward to learn more about css positioning techniques like grid and also to implement the Javascript code.
+I'm looking forward to learn more about css positioning techniques like grid and also to learn more about Javascript.

 ### Useful resources

 - [Example resource 1](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This helped me to understand better how Flexbox works.
+- [Example resource 2](https://www.youtube.com/watch?v=i37KVt_IcXw) - This helped me to understand better how to manipulate the DOM using Vanilla Javascript.

 ## Author